Zuriahn-Yun/DeepSqueakZuriahn/README.md

-Start with FILE 47 (CreateClusteringData.m) - this orchestrates the full pipeline Examine FILE 13 and FILE 14 (the spectrogram creation functions) Look at FILE 42 (squeakData.m) to understand the data structures Check FILE 52 to see how spectrograms feed into classification
+Start with FILE 47 (CreateClusteringData.m) - this orchestrates the full pipeline Examine FILE 13 and FILE 14 (the spectrogram creation functions) [FILE 13] Functions\CreateFocusSpectrogram.m
+[FILE 14] Functions\CreateSpectrogram.m
+Look at FILE 42 (squeakData.m) to understand the data structures Check FILE 52 to see how spectrograms feed into classification [FILE 52] Functions\Call Classification\SupervisedClassification_Callback.m

+8/18/2025
+handles.data.settings.detectionfolder - what is this, where is this